TRAVEL SECRETS BY PATTY

 Visit Kom Ombo Temple

-Full day tour of Memphis, Skkara, Citadel & Khan El Khalili
+Full day tour of Memphis, Sakkara, Citadel & Khan El Khalili

 Amman City Tour